TalEliyahu/AI-Security-Newsletter/README.md

 # AI Security Digest – August 2025

-https://pistachioapp.com/blog/copilot-broke-your-audit-logA digest of AI security research, insights, reports, upcoming events, and tools & resources.
+A digest of AI security research, insights, reports, upcoming events, and tools & resources.
 Follow AI Security community on Twitter and LinkedIn group for additional updates.Also check out our new project, Awesome AI Security.

 Sponsored by InnovGuard.com - Technology Risk & Cybersecurity Advisory - Innovate and Invest with Confidence, Lead with Assurance.